nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

 combines LTP's concept of concurrent transmission transactions with congestion control and timeout interval computation algorithms adapted from TCP.
 DGR includes an adaptive timeout-interval-computing component that provides maximum opportunity for reception of acknowledgements, minimizing retransmission.
 By monitoring changes in the rate at which message-transmission transactions are completed, DGR detects changes in the level of congestion and responds by imposing varying degrees of delay on the transmission of new messages.
 In addition, DGR maximizes throughput by not waiting for acknowledgement of a message before sending the next message.
 All DGR communication is asynchronous, to maximize efficient utilization of network connections.
 DGR manages multiple concurrent datagram transmission and acknowledgement conversations.

-#### **CCSDS File Delivery Protocol (CFDP)**
+#### CCSDS File Delivery Protocol

 The ION implementation of CFDP conforms fully to Service Class 1 (Unreliable Transfer) of CCSDS 727.0-B-4, including support for the